Militant Islamist website calls for attacks on France and Hollande - SITE

 Two French journalists were abducted and killed in Northern Mali in November, with Al Qaeda in the Islamic Maghreb claiming responsibility.

-(Reporting by Maha El Dahan and Omar Fahmy; Additional reporting by Elizabeth Pineau; Editing by Yara Bayoumy and Hugh Lawson)
+(Reporting by Maha El Dahan and Omar Fahmy; Editing by Yara Bayoumy and Hugh Lawson)